-Webber-Camden Neighborhood Organization Bylaws 1993, Amended 1994, 1995, 1997, 2002, 2007, and 2011.
+(First drafted in 1993.
+Amended in 1994, 1995, 1997, 2002, 2007, 2011, and 2020.

 Article I: NAME

-The name of this organization shall be the Webber-Camden Neighborhood Organization.
+The name of this organization shall be the Webber-Camden Neighborhood Organization

 Article II: PURPOSE

-The purpose of the Webber-Camden Neighborhood Organization shall be to protect and promote neighborhood interests and the health, safety, and general welfare of all residents of the Webber-Camden Neighborhood in a non-partisan, educational, and cooperative manner and implement that purpose through decisions by the
+The purpose of the Webber-Camden Neighborhood Organization shall be to protect and promote neighborhood interests and the health, safety, and general welfare of all residents of the Webber-Camden Neighborhood in a non-partisan, educational, and cooperative manner.
+The WCNO will implement this purpose through decisions by the